-We have audited the accompanying consolidated balance sheets of Northann Corp. and its subsidiaries (collectively the "Company") as of December 31, 2021 and 2020, and the related consolidated statements of income and comprehensive income (loss), stockholders' deficit, and cash flows for each of the years in the two-year period ended December 31, 2021, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and 2020, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Northann Corp. and its subsidiaries (collectively the "Company") as of December 31, 2022, 2021 and 2020, and the related consolidated statements of income and comprehensive income (loss), stockholders' equity (deficit), and cash flows for each of the years in the three-year period ended December 31, 2022, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022, 2021, and 2020, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.

-Emphasis of Matter
+Emphasis of Matter - Going Concern

 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, as of December 31, 2021, the Company had a working capital deficit and accumulated deficit, accordingly, these factors gave rise to substantial doubt that the Company would continue as a going concern.
+As of December 31, 2021, the Company had a working capital deficit and stockholders' deficit, accordingly, these factors gave rise to substantial doubt that the Company would continue as a going concern.
+As of December 31, 2022, the Company had an improvement in its capital position where the Company had net positive stockholders' equity position, but the Company still had a working capital deficit; accordingly, the Company had not alleviated the substantial doubt that it would continue as a going concern.
 Management closely monitors the Company's financial position and result of operations and has prepared a plan that includes raising additional capital and implementing improvements to increase profitability to address this substantial doubt.
 Details of this plan are also found in Note 1.
 These financial statements do not include any adjustments that might result from the outcome of this uncertainly.